 You’re likely to pop open a bottle of bubbly to celebrate the New Year.
+And maybe you’re wondering what pairs with sparkling wine?
 So let’s talk about what to serve with it.

 First, a quick review of my super-basic food and wine pairing tips:

 1. Wine experts might talk about fruit flavors, grassy aromas, and other nuances in a wine, but most important in food and wine pairing are a wine’s broad characteristics—it’s sweetness (or lack thereof), crispness or acidity, tannins, weight, and intensity.

 2. Once you’ve established a wine’s broad characteristics, you’ll almost never go wrong pairing like with like.